Vigneshwaran-93/Own-WebApp/README.md

 python app.py
 ```

+# Port Numbers Overview

+Port numbers are identifiers used to route network traffic to specific services or applications on a computer.
+There are **65,535** possible ports, divided into:

+- **Well-Known Ports (0-1023)**: Reserved for standard services (e.g., HTTP on port 80).
+- **Registered Ports (1024-49151)**: Assigned to specific applications.
+- **Dynamic/Private Ports (49152-65535)**: Used for temporary connections.

+While the concept of ports is the same across all operating systems, the way they're managed can differ slightly between **Windows**, **macOS**, and **Linux**—particularly regarding permission handling and firewall configuration.
+Flask apps generally use ports like 5000, 8080, 8000, etc. You can assign any unused port.
+The program will throw an error if you try to use a port number that's already in use by another running program.

 # What is NGINX?

 [NGINX](https://www.nginx.com/) is a powerful, high-performance web server and reverse proxy server.
 It’s known for its scalability, speed, and ability to handle a large number of concurrent connections.